 "Now, the Wangqing Regiment should operate in Comrade Choe Yong Gon's area, and the Hunchun Regiment in the 3rd Corps area.
 Comrade Kim Chaek is in that 3rd Corps.
 Some parts of these two regiments will fight together with the 5th Corps, led by Zhou Bao-zhong in the areas of Ningan, Muling and Weihe.
-The wounded and the weak have to leave for the Soviet Union for treatment to recover at the earliest date.
+The sick and wounded have to leave for the Soviet Union for treatment to recover at the earliest date.